DeepRoboticsLab/Lite3_Model_Control/high_level_sim/Simulation_Manual.md

 **Note that, after executing the command above, press the `Enter` key to start a robot's controller.
 The low-level controller is now active and ready to support the movement of a quadruped robot.**

 ## Step 3: Run an example
-Here is an example to control Jueying Lite3 to move around.
+Here is an example to control Jueying Lite3 to stand up.
 Please check the `user_parameters.yaml` file in the **quadruped/config** folder is properly configured for the robot.

 To run an example, open a new terminal and execute.
 ```